 The most successful contractors are those that have a strong background with varied experience.
 This isn’t always made apparent in an initial consultation or word of mouth from friends, but it can be made abundantly clear with a series of how-to videos for people who want to complete some home projects on their own.

 These videos don’t have to be very long—5-10 minutes, depending on the scope of the project—but they should cover the kinds of projects that are popular with do-it-yourselfers.
-Use a reliable camera for high-quality sound and video or find a professional videographer to do it for you.
+Use a reliable camera for high-quality sound and video, or find a professional videographer to do it for you.
 Post them on your website and expand your reach on guest blogs, YouTube, and social media.
 You’ll entertain and inform viewers and highlight your firm’s expertise.

 6. Publish testimonials

+Testimonials and reviews also play an important role in digital marketing for general contractors.
 In addition to the information from businesses themselves, many people still rely on recommendations and review sites to help them choose a contractor.
 In fact, 79 percent of consumers trust online reviews as much as they trust personal recommendations.
 A good testimonial can go a long way towards lending credibility to your marketing messages, so include them on your website and other online marketing channels.

 After every project, ask for feedback from clients.
 Ask how they felt about the workers and the pace of the project, whether they’re happy with the results, and if they would hire you again.
-Positive testimonials can work wonder for building trust with potential clients, but always be sure to ask permission before publishing them on your site or other marketing channels.
+Positive testimonials can work wonders for building trust with potential clients, but always be sure to ask permission before publishing them on your site or other marketing channels.

 7. Share your expertise

 There are plenty of discussions going on right now related to contracting services, so feel free to jump in.
-Don’t use these to promote your business—just answer questions and share your opinions.
+Don’t use these discussions to promote your business—just answer questions and share your opinions.
 You could also host a Q&A session on social media.
 Invite questions on your Facebook page or create a hashtag and reach out to Twitter followers.
 This will allow you to show off your knowledge and increase your visibility among future clients.

-Drive more leads from contractor marketing
+Drive more leads with Internet marketing for contractors

 Today’s consumers use the Internet to find everything they need, and that includes contractors for their residential and home building projects.
 That means that if you want to reach them, you need to be online.